kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/deploy/ReadMe.md

      - The client certificate must be copied into this directory (once unzipped).
      - The certificate must be a PKCS12 certificate with a `.p12` file extension.
      - One of these applies:
-        - Use a client certificate where the subject (DN) includes "role=etw-pushagent"
+        - Use a client certificate where the subject (DN) includes "role=etw-agent"
         - Use a client certificate where the Common Name (CN) is listed in the Agent Manager's authorization.json under AgentValidation
      - The installer will import any matching client certificates it can find in this directory.
      - Note: On install, the Control::ClientCertificate::SubjectCN property in appsettings.Local.json will be set to the last imported client certificate's Common Name'.